CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 It makes finding desired documents simpler and faster.
 CurrySearch supports the search result filters by tags by using your taxonomies.

 The user-interface integrates into your theme and is intuitive for the user.

+= Usage Statistics =
+We provide detailed usage statistics about the search functionality of you site.
+This allows you to see what your users are looking for and react accordingly.

 = Custom Post Types =
 You can customize which post types should be indexed and retrievable.